mit1mit1/guess-the-tune/README.md

 # Getting Started with Musicle

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It is a Wordle inspired clone designed to help introduce music theory in an intuitive way, using fun film and pop music many people will be familiar with, and it is also very much a work in progress.
-Currently most of the functionality has been built, but a lot of love is needed for the UI and test suite.
+It is a Wordle inspired clone designed to help introduce music theory in an intuitive way, using fun film and pop music many people will be familiar with.

-Try it out at https://mit1mit1.github.io/guess-the-tune/index.html.
+Thanks to GitHub Pages, you can try it out at https://mit1mit1.github.io/guess-the-tune/index.html.

 ## Available Scripts